Anti-gender movement in Sweden: Reception and analysis

 Research shows that these anti-gender efforts in Sweden target not only legal rights but also knowledge production, including gender studies and intersectional feminist scholarship, which are often labeled as ideological or unscientific by critics.
 The opposition frequently draws on arguments about safeguarding "rationality" and "science" and sometimes mirrors narratives associated with international far-right and populist movements.

 The increasing normalization of anti-gender discourse has also coincided with growing political violence and intimidation, particularly directed at trans advocates, feminist scholars, and racialized activists.
 This includes online harassment, threats, and public vilification.
 Researchers argue that such violence, both symbolic and physical, plays a central role in silencing dissent and undermining democratic participation.

 Despite Sweden’s formal commitment to gender equality and LGBTQ rights, scholars argue that the adoption of exclusionary rhetoric and policy proposals, especially against trans people and migrants, reflects a deeper shift in how democracy and equality are understood and enacted.

 In 2021, 943 priests and employees of the Church of Sweden condemned "trans-exclusionary feminism [that] uses rhetoric we recognize from radical right-wing Christian groups and right-wing populists," adding: "We mourn a rights movement that punches down.
 You, me, we, all of us, need a broad, solidarity-based feminism that fights restrictive gender norms."

 In 2020, the Swedish magazine Ottar published an exposé on what it described as an "unholy alliance" of right-wing Christians and radical feminists working to undermine trans rights.
 The article reported that in 2018, the Swedish Women's Lobby invited the anti-trans group Genid to an internal training session, and it identified 2020 as the point when organized anti-trans mobilization gained momentum in Sweden.
 Daniel Poohl, publisher of Swedish anti-racist magazine Expo, wrote that "radical feminists, right-wing Christians, conspiracy theorists, and far-right extremists have found each other in an unholy alliance that has made transgender people the new target of the far right's hatred."
 Jon Voss argued in QX in 2023 that "the Sweden Democrats and the Swedish Women's Lobby sound frighteningly similar to Putin, Orbán, Erdoğan, Trump, and DeSantis in their ways of arguing by belittling transgender people."

+Swedish journalist Göran Eriksson argued in Svenska Dagbladet that Sweden has become a weapon of the American far right, noting how Ron DeSantis considered the country a model for his anti-transgender policies.
+He highlighted an op-ed by the Swedish Women's Lobby's Tanja Olsson Blandy titled "Can women have a penis?" that promoted common anti-transgender talking points.